Nathan Collins

-Nathan Michael Collins (born 30 April 2001) is an Irish professional footballer who plays as a centre-back or full-back for and captains both club Brentford and the Republic of Ireland national team.
+Nathan Michael Collins (born 30 April 2001) is an Irish professional footballer who plays as a centre-back for and captains both club Brentford and the Republic of Ireland national team.

+Collins began his senior club career at age 17 in 2019 with Stoke City, after coming up through their academy.
+After playing parts of three years with Stoke in the Championship, he transferred to Burnley in the Premier League.
+After a season with Burnley in which they were relegated, Collins was signed by Wolverhampton Wanderers for £20.5 million, making him the most expensive Irish player.
+Following one season with Wolves, Collins signed with Brentford for £23 million, becoming the club's record transfer.

+Collins made his senior international debut for Ireland in 2021, and won forty caps since then and has captained the squad since 2025.

 Early life

 Collins was born in Confey, Leixlip, County Kildare and attended secondary school at Confey College.

 Club career

 Stoke City

 Collins began his career with youth club Cherry Orchard, where his father David and uncle Eamonn both started their careers.
 He joined English club Stoke City in January 2016 after being scouted by Tony Bowen, assistant manager Mark Bowen's brother.
 Collins made his first team debut on 9 April 2019 away at Swansea City.
 His first start came ten days later when he played the full 90 minutes of Stoke's 1–0 loss away to Middlesbrough at the Riverside Stadium.
 Collins signed a five-year contract with Stoke City in July 2019.

 Collins started the first few matches of the 2019–20 season and was given the captain's armband by Nathan Jones against Leeds United, becoming Stoke's youngest captain in the process.
 He was sent off for the first time in his career in an EFL Cup defeat at Crawley Town for a mistimed challenge on Panutche Camará.
 Collins remained on the fringes of the first team for the rest of the season under the management of Michael O'Neill, making a total of 17 appearances in the 2019–20 season.
 Collins played 27 times in the 2020–21 season before he suffered a season ending foot injury playing against Norwich City on 13 February 2021.